-A client recently told us that he had some medical keywords he wanted to rank for.
-He had added them to his homepage, he said, but it didn’t have the results he wanted.
+A client recently told us that he had a list of medical keywords he wanted to rank for.
+He added these keywords to his homepage, he said, but it didn’t provide the results he wanted.

-Instead, you need useful information on kidney stones.
+Instead, your website needs useful information on kidney stones.
 Ideally, you want the best page on kidney stones among your competitors.
-Maybe the best page on kidney stones on the web.
+Maybe the best page about kidney stones on the web.

 You should use the technique we call “Content Clusters” to plan a group of great posts on the subject.
 Provide useful answers to people’s questions, and you’ll begin to rank for those terms.